heistermann/wasto-docs/docs/source/writethedocs.rst

 The docs are written in `reStructuredText <http://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ - an easy-to-learn markup language.
 So adding or editing content basically means writing rst documents in a simple text editor.
+Here's a nice `cheatsheet <https://sphinx-tutorial.readthedocs.io/cheatsheet/>`_.

-The sources are available in `this GitHub repository <https://github.com/heistermann/wasto-docs>`_.
+The source files are available in `this GitHub repository <https://github.com/heistermann/wasto-docs>`_.
-If these sources are modified through a new "commit", a new doc version is built and hosted via https://readthedocs.org/ and shown at https://wasto-docs.readthedocs.io.
+If these sources are modified through a new "commit", a new doc version is built and hosted via https://readthedocs.org/ and served to https://wasto-docs.readthedocs.io.

 Building the docs is done with a software named `Sphinx <http://www.sphinx-doc.org>`_.
 But let's hear about that later.

-The quickest way to get started is editing the docs directly in GitHub.
+The quickest way to get started is by editing the docs directly in GitHub.
-Let's try that first.
 If you do not have a GitHub account, yet, get it `here <https://github.com>`_, then log in.

 We have prepared a sandbox document for you to play around and experiment.
 Open your browser `here <https://github.com/heistermann/wasto-docs/blob/master/docs/source/sandbox.rst>`_,